ken0361/Group_Project/Portfolio/System Design.md

 <img src="./images/M5stack_6.jpg" width = "250" height = "240" alt="desktop6" align=left />
 <img src="./images/M5stack_7.jpg" width = "250" height = "240" alt="desktop6" align=center />

-If the connection is successful, the screen will look like the left picture, if it fails, it will look like the right picture.
+If the connection is successful, the screen will look like the left picture, and if it fails, it will look like the right picture.
-M5stack sends book_id in form of "book_id": "012" to MQTT with topic "M5_query", and get message in form of json with topic "response_to_M5".
+M5stack sends book_id in the form of "book_id": "012" to MQTT with the topic "M5_query", and get the message in form of json with topic "response_to_M5".

 ```
 void splitAndPrintBookInfo(char input[])